Contractor Management — 7 min

 The good news is that, as a sole proprietor in the Philippines, you pay personal income tax on your business profits (using your personal tax number).
 This means that you do not have to fill out a separate tax return.

 Like most countries, the Philippines has a progressive income tax rate system.
 Depending on how much you earn, you pay a set flat amount plus anywhere between 0% and 35% on the excess.
-If your gross income is below the VAT threshold of ₱3 million (around $54,000), you must also pay an additional business tax of 3%.
+If your gross income is below the VAT threshold of ₱3 million (the equivalent of around $51,000 USD), you must also pay an additional business tax of 3%.

 You must file your tax return (BIR form 1701) by April 15 each year.

 You must also make monthly social insurance contributions to the SSS.
-Currently, these contributions are around 14% of your income, up to a maximum of ₱20,000 (around $360) per month.
+Currently, these contributions are around 14% of your income, up to a maximum of ₱20,000 (around $340 USD) per month.
 Contributions to PhilHealth — the Philippine health insurance system — are optional.

 You can learn more about taxes in the Philippines on the BIR website.

-The standard VAT rate in the Philippines is 12%, although some goods and services are charged at the higher rate of 18% and the lower rate of 0%.
+The standard VAT rate in the Philippines is 12%, although some goods and services are charged at a higher rate of 18% and a lower rate of 0%.

 As a sole proprietor, you are personally liable for finance and tax debts, which means your private assets can be forcibly used to settle your business debts.
 Many independent contractors purchase liability insurance to help mitigate this risk.